All comparisons

 Count tool✓ (5 symbol shapes)

-Measurement groups✓ (color-coded, 8 colors)✓ (flat Markups List)
+Measurement groups✓ (color-coded, sub-groups, lock, opacity)✓ (flat Markups List)

-Cloud storage & auto-save✓ (automatic)Bluebeam Studio (paid add-on)
+Cloud auto-save✓ (with conflict detection)Bluebeam Studio (paid add-on)

-PDF editing & manipulation✗ (takeoffs only)✓ (bookmarks, hyperlinks, overlays)
+PDF editing and document management✗ (takeoffs only)✓ (bookmarks, overlays, batch)

 Real-time collaborationPlanned✓ (Studio Sessions)